tymyrddin/purple/source/docs/ai-security/input.md

 before presenting them to an analyst.

 The risk is not that these tools are insecure in themselves.
 It is that they create [a path](../threat-modelling/attack-path-mapping.md) from untrusted input to security-relevant interpretation to operational output.
-The length and opacity of that path tends to grow without anyone deciding it needs review, which is reason enough to give it an entry in the [threat register](../audits/supportive/threat-register.md).
+The length and opacity of that path is liable to grow without anyone deciding it needs review, which is reason enough to give it an entry in the [threat register](../audits/supportive/threat-register.md).

 ## Hard to catch